 CAP/IASLC/AMP and ASCO Guidelines recommend testing for actionable biomarkers (eg, KRAS) utilizing either a comprehensive panel or targeted testing1,4

-Consider testing all eligible patients with NSCLC for KRAS G12C at diagnosis
+with NSCLC for KRAS G12C at diagnosis to inform treatment plan decisions6,7

 Watch this video for an expert perspective on KRAS G12C testing